cotes2020/jekyll-theme-chirpy/_posts/01AWS/Management/2020-07-18-cloud-governance.md

 The NIST CSF consists of three elements — <font color=red> Core, Tiers, and Profiles.</font>
 - The Core
-  - includes five continuous functions: <font color=blue> Identify, Protect, Detect, Respond, and Recover </font>
+  - includes five continuous functions: <font color=LightSlateBlue> Identify, Protect, Detect, Respond, and Recover </font>
   - you can map to other standards or control requirements as required by the business.
 - The Tiers
   - characterize an organization’s aptitude and maturity for managing the CSF functions and controls,